bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-2.md

 Lastly on this topic, there's an npm package, [critical](https://github.com/addyosmani/critical), that "extracts & inlines critical-path (above-the-fold) CSS from HTML."
 It would be nice to see someone from the Eleventy community write a plugin to integrate this functionality into the build process.
 Having said that, I've also found a [Critical CSS gernerator](https://www.corewebvitals.io/tools/critical-css-generator) that will do the job through a web interface.
 The only challenge I see with this is knowing what then to exclude from one's CSS files for later loading.

+> _UPDATE (4-1/23): As it turns out, someone *did* write an Eleventy plugin called [eleventy-critical-css](https://github.com/gregives/eleventy-critical-css) that uses Addy Osmani's critical npm package.
+It hasn't been updated since Oct 8, 2021 and I have not tried it._

 <div id="section3"></div>

 ## 3. Enter the eleventy-plugin-bundle